By Dana Kim, Crypto Markets Analyst

 The trend set by Japan’s new classification could spark a global domino effect.
 Expect other jurisdictions, particularly within the G7 nations, to reevaluate their own regulatory frameworks for cryptocurrencies.
 Analysts at Chainalysis have forecasted a significant shift in regulatory approaches worldwide, likely becoming more stringent in the next 12 to 18 months, particularly concerning trading practices and investor protections.

 This emerging regulatory environment poses both risks and opportunities.
 While larger players like BitFlyer and Binance might adapt more readily, smaller altcoins may struggle under increased scrutiny, limiting innovation within that niche.
 In the coming year, investment firms and crypto startups should reassess their strategies to align with this global shift.
-The proactive adaptation to these changes could differentiate successful ventures from those that become casualties of a stifling regulatory atmosphere.
+The proactive adaptation to these changes could differentiate successful enterprises from those that fall behind.

 FAQ